stroudafk/CS3360-PA1/README.md

 the terminal past 1000 lines.

 *Note: This program will output to two files with the names 'problem1.txt' and 'problem2.txt'.
-It's best to run this in its own directory/folder to prevent overwriting any preexisting data.*
+It's best to run this in its own directory/folder to prevent overwriting any pre-existing data.*

 To compile and run:
 ```